neoforged/.github/primers/26.2/index.md

         - `MATRICES_PROJECTION_SNIPPET` -> `BindGroupLayouts#MATRICES_PROJECTION`, not one-to-one
         - `FOG_SNIPPET` -> `BindGroupLayouts#FOG`, not one-to-one
         - `GLOBALS_SNIPPET` -> `BindGroupLayouts#GLOBALS`, not one-to-one
+        - `TEXT_GRAYSCALE_POLYGON_OFFSET` - A pipeline for displaying grayscale text with some polygon offset.
     - `SectionBufferBuilderPool` is now `AutoCloseable`
     - `SectionOcclusionGraph`
         - `invalidateIfNeeded` - Invalidates the current graph based on the camera.